 Which, honestly, can't be helped given that you are looking at a car that's really a 150% upsized model of your normal BMW sports saloon.
 For urban driving, it's comfortable enough that you can get to point A to B without literally breaking a sweat here.

 But like all luxury, this doesn't come cheap.
-Other than the premium price it commands in the market, the COE for a 3l car is a bitter pill to swallow.
+The premium price it commands in the market is a bitter pill to swallow.
 Yet, if money is no object, then you can't go wrong with a luxurious ride like this.